saraspotey2-debug/Experiment-17/README.md

 36. sns.histplot(df['Sales'], bins=5) – Creates a Seaborn histogram of the Sales column with 5 bins to show data distribution.
 37. sns.scatterplot(x='Sales', y='Profit', data=df) – Creates a Seaborn scatter plot showing the relationship between Sales and Profit from the DataFrame.
 # Conclusion
-Basic Charts and Visual Encoding in Python help represent data clearly using graphs such as line charts, bar charts, histograms, and scatter plots.
+Basic charts and visual encoding in python help represent data clearly using graphs such as line charts, bar charts, histograms, and scatter plots.
 Libraries like Matplotlib and Seaborn make it easy to create attractive and informative visualizations.
 Colors, labels, markers, sizes, and legends improve understanding by highlighting patterns, trends, comparisons, and relationships in the data.
 These charts are very useful in data analysis, reporting, and decision-making.